 If you have COPD, you may find completing your activities of daily living like dressing, bathing, and housekeeping requires you to use more energy.
-When you use more energy to complete each activity, it may leave you feeling tired or short of breath.
+Each activity may leave you feeling tired or short of breath.

-Energy conservation is the technique of simplifying your tasks, so you use less energy.
-By using less energy to complete each task, you will have more energy to use throughout the day.
+Energy conservation is the technique of simplifying your tasks.
+By using less energy to complete each task, you will have more energy throughout the day for other activities.

 Remember the 5 P's

 It is important to set realistic goals for yourself and remember you do not have to complete activities the same way you used to.
-By practicing the 5 P's, it will help you save your energy and get the most out of your day.
+Practicing the 5 P's will help you save your energy and get the most out of your day.

 - Pace yourself